-Last week, I shared a few fun ways to use up an abundance of Lemon Balm.
-Today, and in a subsequent post or two, I’m going to highlight its equally prolific cousin: Mint.
+Last week, I shared 12 ways to use up an abundance of Lemon Balm.
+Today, I’m going to highlight its equally prolific cousin: Mint.

 Though it attracts beneficial insects and has many practical uses for home and health, mint can quickly become unruly in the garden.
 Be sure to plant it in an out of the way spot or a container to help keep it reigned in a bit.